First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Introduction

-An important question is how twin-width compares to other classical complexity measures for tournaments.
-Bounded twin-width implies bounded Vapnik-Chervonenkis dimension, because unbounded VC-dimension implies all possible bipartite tournaments appearing as subgraphs--- which is against single-exponential growth, and thus twin-width is unbounded.
+An important question is how twin-width compares with other classical complexity measures for tournaments.
+Bounded twin-width implies bounded Vapnik-Chervonenkis dimension: indeed unbounded VC-dimension implies all possible bipartite tournaments appearing as subgraphs, which is against single-exponential growth, and thus twin-width is unbounded.
 The notion of \emph{cutwidth} was introduced by Chudnovsky, Fradkin and Seymour~\cite{Chud2012} to study tournament immersions.
 The vertex ordering used to certify that cutwidth is bounded can be shown to exclude grids, meaning that it is a witness of bounded twin-width.
 Another parameter, closely related to subdivisions in tournaments, is \emph{pathwidth}, studied by Fradkin and Seymour~\cite{FRADKIN2013374}.
 Bounded pathwidth of tournaments implies bounded cliquewidth, which in turn also implies bounded twin-width, see~\cite{twin-width1}.
 Thus, we have the following chain of inclusions of complexity parameters (if a parameter is bounded, all the ones listed after are also bounded): cutwidth, pathwidth, cliquewidth, twin-width, and VC-dimension.
-For more on the subject, we invite to read Fomin and Pilipczuk~\cite{FOMIN201978} or Pilipczuk's thesis~\cite{pilipczuk2013tournaments}.
+For more on the subject, we recommend reading the work of Fomin and Pilipczuk~\cite{FOMIN201978,pilipczuk2013tournaments}.

 Our results are a direct generalisation of those of~\cite{twin-width4}, from ordered graphs to tournaments.
 This generalisation is non-trivial: as explained in \cref{sec:proof-overview}, one cannot FO transduce orders from arbitrary tournaments--- which would be the obvious way to reduce the problem from tournaments to ordered graphs.
-On the other hand, there is a natural way to form a tournament~$T$ from an ordered graph~$(G,<)$, namely $x \to y$ is an arc of~$T$ if and only if~$x<y$ and~$xy$ is an edge of~$G$, or~$y<x$ and~$xy$ is not an edge of~$G$.
-This gives a way to create tournaments with bounded twin-width: starting with any graph~$G$ with bounded twin-width, consider a total order~$<$ on its vertices which is a witness of its twin-width, and interpret~$T$ from~$(G,<)$ as before.
+On the other hand, there is a natural way to form a tournament~$T$ from an ordered graph~$(G,<)$, namely $x \to y$ is a directed edge in~$T$ if and only if~$x<y$ and~$xy$ is an edge of~$G$, or~$y<x$ and~$xy$ is not an edge of~$G$.
+This gives a way to create tournaments with bounded twin-width: starting with any graph~$G$ with bounded twin-width, consider a total order~$<$ on its vertices that is a witness of its twin-width, and interpret~$T$ from~$(G,<)$ as before.
 This paper can be seen as the reverse operation, that is a way of producing an order~$<$ from a tournament~$T$.